 Now, sit on the toilet, like a guest would.
 Look down.
 What do you see?
 Are the baseboards clean?
 Are the corners of the floors clean?
 Pick up these Clorox wipes and disinfect at the same time!

-2 – The doors, door handles and light switches
+2 – The doors, door handles, and light switches are often forgotten

-Rarely do I go in a house with littles and find those items clean.
-Go right now, and look at your most used light switch… I’ll wait.
+Rarely do I go into a house with littles and find those items clean.
+Go right now, and look at your most-used light switch… I’ll wait.

 Are you grossed out?
 I sure am when I wipe mine down.
 Same with the door handles.
 Go from the entry door and wipe all the door handles, on both sides of the door, and all the light switches.
 Don’t forget the ones in the kitchen, they’re often the worst ones.